2018 FITZCARRALDO EDITIONS NOVEL PRIZE SHORTLIST

 19) The novel must be original and should not have been previously published anywhere in full.
 Published work is taken to mean published in any printed, publicly accessible form, e.g. anthology, magazine, newspaper.
 It is also taken to mean published online, with the exception of personal blogs and personal websites.

-20) A shortlist of up to five novels will be announced by 15 September 2018.
+20) A shortlist of up to six novels will be announced around 15 September 2018.
 The winner will be announced in early October 2018.

 21) Fitzcarraldo Editions reserves the right to organise a meeting with all shortlisted writers to discuss their novel before the award of the prize.